lumapps/lumapps-extensions-templates/docs/playground/structure.md

 ---

 # Playground structure
-The LumApps Extension playground is divied in 3 sections :
+The LumApps Extension playground is divide in 3 sections :

 ![alt text](../playground.png "Playground")

 ## 1. The extension render section
-This is the main section of the playground, it render the main component of your extension.
+This is the main section of the playground, it renders the main component of your extension.

 ## 2. The side panel
-This section contains the settigns of the playground and your extension.
+This section contains the settings of the playground and your extension.

 ### Widget settings
 In the section you can see and test the widget settings component.